 How is your work-life balance?

-Is there additional training or mentoring to help you accomplish your current goals?
+Do you need additional training or mentoring to help you accomplish your career goals?

 What is something that you are proud of this week?